TryGhost/Ghost/CONTRIBUTING.md

 * Max line length 120
 * Use unix line endings
 * Document as you go - we are using groc and jsdoc formats
-* Write tests, unit tests are witten in Mocha using spec style, functional tests use Casper.js
+* Write tests, unit tests are written in Mocha using spec style, functional tests use Casper.js

 For more in depth information please read the official [Ghost Coding Standards](https://github.com/TryGhost/Ghost/wiki/Code-standards).